manashkalyon/sigsync/README.md

 #### Notes

 If you have a valid MATLAB subscription, you may run sigsync/GuiMatch.mlapp directly through MATLAB and run the code manually.
 Note that GuiMatch.mlapp *must* remain in the same directory as its surrounding `.m` files.

+Bugs and new feature requests should be reported to Manash Sahoo at `mksahoo@iu.edu` under the subject: "SigSync Request"

+Special thanks to the IU Department of Psychological and Brain Sciences, IU Department of Undergraduate Research, Jeremy I. Borjon PhD, and Linda Smith PhD.